zingmars/CMS_Android_App/README.md

 # Dankpress app

-Android client for <https://www.zingmars.info/blog/>, also known as my very own "Hello World" app for Android.
+Android client for a CMS I wrote in CakePHP.
+You could say this is my "Hello World" app for Android.
 It's quite unfinished (and I don't intend to ever finish it since it was a homework assignment), and only has basic functionality -

 * Get post feed
 * Log in/out